Eric-Ye-418/Homepage/content/home/awards.md

 weight = 30  # Order that this section will appear.

 title = "Honor & Awards"
-subtitle = "As time flows, they will be added or deleted dynamically.
-(Listed in time order) "
+subtitle = "As time flows, they will be added or deleted dynamically. </br>(Listed in time order) "

 [design.background]
   # Apply a background color, gradient, or image.